aaniket767/Civic-Alert/README.md

 # CivicAlert

-A simple web app to report and track everyday civic issues in one division by local bodies
+A simple web app to report and track everyday civic issues in one division by local body

 ## 🌐 Live Demo